hailyngx/CMS-Proj/README.md

-# CMS-Proj
+# CMS Interface

 Designing and developing a backend system to interact with Center for Medicare and Medicaid Services (CMS) using the Blue Button 2.0 API.

 ## Requirements